vincemaina/blackspike-astro-landing-page/README.md

 We built this page as the first version of our own website, [blackspike.com](https://www.blackspike.com), but switched to a different design later.

-Rather than let it gather dust, we decided to modernise it, try out some fresh new CSS features and give it back to the Astro community under a Creative Commons Attribution 4.0 International Public License.
+Rather than let it gather dust, we decided to modernise it, try out some fresh new CSS features and give it back to the Astro community.

+## Live demo https://astro-theme.blackspike.com

 We hope you find it useful!

-## Live demo https://astro-theme.blackspike.com
+## License

-Theme and 3D images are all by <a href='https://www.blackspike.com'>blackspike</a> and licensed under <a href='https://creativecommons.org/licenses/by/4.0/'>CC BY 4.0</a>
+Theme and 3D images are licensed under a [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/).

-## Created by blackspike

-[blackspike design](https://www.blackspike.com) is a web design & development team specialising in Astro, Vue, Nuxt & Wordpress websites
+Created by blackspike [blackspike design](https://www.blackspike.com) – a web design & development team specialising in Astro, Vue, Nuxt & Wordpress websites

 ## Astro 5 Features